a-memme/revenue_prediction_imputation/README.md

     - As an aggregated metric containing revenue in its calculation, this metric is also lagged by 3 days, however contains very important information on rates and ad spend otherwise not included in available real-time metrics.
     - Based on its profile (of being an aggregated metric) and its behaviour over time (analyzed in previous instances not included in this analysis), it sees generally steady trends and is a good contender for timeseries prediction.
 - Using the code below, an initial auto-ARIMA model is trained and then test on unseen data.
     - Because the past 3 days contain no revenue data information, the initial model omits the past 6 days, where the predicted values of days 3-6 are measured against the actual values of days 3-6.
-See below:
+See code below:

 ```
 -- TEST ARIMA IMPUTATION (6 DAYS LAG for testing purposes)